RichDavis1/QuickPortfolio/README.md

 10.)
 Enter in the email and auth code you set in ```.env```

 11.)
+If logged out, you can sign in by going to /admin.

+12.)
 See [Laravel Setup Guide](https://laravel.com/docs/7.x/installation) for more details.